The Top 7 Worst Foods For Your Teeth; Listed By Your Vancouver, WA General & Family Dentist

 5. Citrus and Other Acidic Foods+Drink

 Although oranges, lemons, limes, grapefruits and other citrus fruits are delicious and packed with vitamin C, their high acid content can erode enamel over time, leaving our teeth more vulnerable to decay.
 This applies to all acidic foods and drinks, like tomatoes, citrus-infused water, and sodas (diet or regular!).
-You don’t have to avoid acidic foods and drinks completely, but consume them with a meal to dilute their acidic impact on teeth and rinse with plain water afterwards.
+You don’t have to avoid acidic foods and drinks completely, but consume them with a meal to dilute their acidic impact on teeth and rinse with plain water afterward.
 Do not brush your teeth for at least 30 minutes after; because acidic foods soften tooth enamel, brushing too soon after eating can damage enamel while it’s in its weakened state.

 6. Soda and Sports Drinks